JustKemForFun/ZaloDataExtractor/README.md

 - Open Zalo Web in your *Chrome browser* or *Egde browser*.
 - Click on **Extension** and press *Refresh Page* to start getting information.
+- If you use incognito browser please enable incognito browsing in `chrome://extension` or `edge://extensions/` into the address bar.

 ## Icons